singhsanket143/Ds-Algo-Notes/BST.md

 	}
 ```
-**Q5- Check if a given BT is BST**
-Approach1: Write inorder traversal
-Approach2: 3 conditions:
-- left subtree is a BST
-- right subtree is a BST
-- root is greater than the max value in left subtree
-- root is less than the lowest value in right subtree

-**Q6- Print in Range**

-**Q7- Largest Binary Search Tree in BT**

-**Q8- Valid Binary Search Tree**

-**Q9- Given a BST, find the kth smallest element in the BST**

-**Q10- Delete a node in BST**

-**Q11- Add a node in BST**

-**Q12- Convert a BST into min heap - All values in left.
+**Q- Convert a BST into min heap - All values in left.
 Subtree are less than the values in right subtree**

-**Q13 - Given a node, find its next node in inorder traversal**
+**Q- Given a node, find its next node in inorder traversal**